Russia doubted as growth engine for business aviation

 Ideally, Bloom told an EBACE panel on the issue, Russian authorities should also actively promote the industry - which creates billions of dollars of wealth worldwide in plane-building, selling and support services.

-Major manufacturers in the sector, such as Canada's Bombardier (BBDb.TO), Brazil's Embraer (EMBR3.SA) and France's Dassault (AVMD.PA), as well as smaller firms, have been looking to the potential of the vast Russian market to boost sales after a 4-year slowdown.
+Major manufacturers in the sector, such as Canada's Bombardier, Brazil's Embraer and France's Dassault, as well as smaller firms, have been looking to the potential of the vast Russian market to boost sales after a 4-year slowdown.

 But the manufacturers, and Russian buyers, have been deterred by the 18 percent value added tax (VAT) on business aircraft added to customs duties on the larger planes that are needed to operate over the country's huge territory.